canderson777/Discord-Copy-Trading-Bot/README.md

-# 🤖 Discord Copy Trader Bot
+# 🤖 Discord Copy Trader Bot - Lighter.xyz Edition

-An advanced Discord bot that automatically detects and executes cryptocurrency trading signals from Discord messages.
+An advanced Discord bot that automatically detects and executes cryptocurrency trading signals from Discord messages on Lighter.xyz.
 Perfect for copy trading from professional traders with sophisticated multi-line signal formats.

 ## ✨ Features